 MHR has been selected as a constituent of the MSCI Japan ESG Select Leaders Index, provided by MSCI.
-This index is composed of companies selected by MSCI from among the constituents of the MSCI Japan IMI Index for excellence in ESG initiatives, and has been selected by the Government Pension Investment Fund (GPIF) for its passive management index.
+This index is composed of companies selected by MSCI from among the constituents of the MSCI Japan IMI Index for excellence in ESG initiatives.

-2022 CONSTITUENT MSCI JAPAN ESG SELECT LEADERS INDEX
+2023 CONSTITUENT MSCI JAPAN ESG SELECT LEADERS INDEX